TextRanch

 take a tour vs do a tour

-Both 'take a tour' and 'do a tour' are correct phrases, but they are used in slightly different contexts.
-'Take a tour' is more commonly used and implies participating in a guided tour or excursion.
-On the other hand, 'do a tour' is less common and can be used more broadly to refer to the act of going on a tour or exploring a place.
+Both 'take a tour' and 'do a tour' are correct phrases, but 'Take a tour' refers to participating in a guided tour or excursion, and 'do a tour' refers to the act of going on a tour or exploring a place.

 This phrase is correct and commonly used in English to refer to participating in a guided tour or excursion.